-Lock and weir fishing is not available at Shepperton (Middlesex) and Molesey Lock (Surrey) until further notice.
+Lock and weir fishing is not available at Shepperton (Middlesex) until further notice.
 Cookham Lock and Penton Hook Lock are wheelchair accessible.

 You must only fish from the areas of each lock that are identified as ‘fishing sites’ on the Thames lock and weir fishing maps.

 The maps also include directions and parking details for each lock or weir.